 < Object recognition and object segmentation examples >

 - Pose Estimation

-Pose estimation is a technique used to detect and measure the position of human anatomical key points, such as head, neck, shoulder, knee, etc., and determine the state of the object or estimate its posture.
+Pose estimation is a technique used to detect and measure the position of human anatomical key points, such as head, neck, shoulder, knee, etc., and determine the object’s state or estimate its posture.

 < Pose Estimation examples >

 - Hand Gesture Recognition

 Hand Gesture Recognition is a feature that extracts and recognizes meaningful gestures from sources such as video and motion of visual data acquired using a camera.
 Usually, hand gesture recognition analyzes hand poses to identify a defined category of hand gestures.
 Gesture Recognition detects hand movements such as clicks and scrolling and interprets its meaning without direct input.

 < Hand gesture recognition examples >

 - Face Landmark Detection

 Facial feature extraction detects and tracks key facial features (eyes, nose, mouth, jawlines, eyebrows, etc.).
 This allows you to correct facial deformations of rigid and non-rigid bodies due to head movements and facial expressions, thus understanding facial expressions.